prometheus/prometheus/docs/configuration/configuration.md

   [ min_backoff: <duration> | default = 30ms ]
   # Maximum retry delay.
   [ max_backoff: <duration> | default = 100ms ]
+# Configures the sending of series metadata to remote storage.
+# It is experimental and subject to change at any point.
+metadata_config:
+  # Whether metric metadata is sent to remote storage or not.
+  [ send: <boolean> | default = true ]
+  # How frequently metric metadata is sent to remote storage.
+  [ send_interval: <duration> | default = 1m ]

 ```

 There is a list of